 The European Centre for Medium-Range Weather Forecasts (ECMWF) uses complex mathematical models to calculate weather predictions across our planet.
-These forecasts form the basis for detailed national predictions, as well as seasonal predictions for the future.
+These forecasts form the basis of detailed national predictions, as well as seasonal predictions.

 - Model calculations optimised for a few days ahead